 Audit devices are the components in Vault that keep a detailed log of all requests and response to Vault.
 Because every operation with Vault is an API request/response, the audit log contains every authenticated interaction with Vault, including errors.

-Multiple audit devices can be enabled and Vault will send the audit logs to both.
+Multiple audit devices can be enabled and Vault will send the audit logs to all of them.
 This allows you to not only have a redundant copy, but also a second copy in case the first is tampered with.

 Each line in the audit log is a JSON object.
 The

 type of object it is.
 Currently, only two types exist:

 The line contains all of the information for any given request and response.
 By